XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_client.refresh_token_set(token_set)

-# If using the Accounting API
+# doc assumes you are
 api_instance = xero_client.accounting_api
 # Or for methods in the Assets API
 api_instance = xero_client.asset_api

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-organisation_id = '00000000-0000-0000-000-000000000000' # String | The unique Xero identifier for an organisation
+organisation_id = '00000000-0000-0000-000-000000000000' # String | The unique Xero identifier for an organisationbegin

-begin
-  #Allows you To verify if an organisation is using contruction industry scheme, you can retrieve the CIS settings for the organistaion.
+  # Allows you To verify if an organisation is using contruction industry scheme, you can retrieve the CIS settings for the organistaion.
   result = api_instance.get_organisation_cis_settings(xero_tenant_id, organisation_id)
   p result
 rescue XeroRuby::Accounting::ApiError => e